w3c/wai-intro-wcag/content/faq.md

 *See also important information in the next answer about WCAG 2.1:*

 ## What about WCAG 2.1? {#v21}

+[WCAG 2.1](http://www.w3.org/TR/WCAG21/) was published as a final W3C Recommendation Web Standard on 5 June 2018.

 All requirements ("success criteria") from 2.0 are included in 2.1.
 The 2.0 success criteria are exactly the same (verbatim, word-for-word) in 2.1.